September 2005 Archives

 "is widely viewed as a political dumping ground, 'a turkey farm'...where large numbers of positions exist that can be conveniently and quietly filled by political appointment."
 (Washington Post)

 However despite the qualms, the Clinton administration named James E. Witt to lead FEMA.
-Witt was an Arkansas native, a "country boy" with *merely* a high school diploma.
+Witt was an Arkansas native, a "country boy" with a high school diploma.
 Skeptics doubted his ability to lead such a large organization and questioned whether a "local official" with only four years of state-level emergency management experience and no college education could be effective.
-According to the Washington Post, Leo Bosner, FEMA union president at the time retorted: "Look at Stickney.
+According to the Washington Post, to their qualms, Leo Bosner, FEMA union president at the time retorted: "Look at Stickney.
 He had tons of government experience and all kinds of college degrees, but he was a disaster."
 (April 1, 1993)

 The old FEMA was completely revamped under Witt.
 Stickney was ousted but not before he held an award ceremony where he gave medals and cash awards to staff, aides, a firehouse in his hometown, and to Marilyn Quayle - because she had worked "in a dirty T-shirt and dungarees", during Hurricane Andrew (Washington Post Feb 17, 1993).
 Under Witt, the new agency had a place in the Cabinet and the ear of the administration.

-Witt recieved kudos from congress, from local officials and citizens alike for his leadership in the agency's turn-around.
+Witt received kudos from Congress, from local officials and citizens alike for his leadership in the agency's turn-around.
 He oversaw federal relief efforts for hundreds of disasters - including the $ 5.5 billion Northridge, Calif., earthquake and the 1993 Midwest floods.
 A FEMA official said to the Christian Science Monitor (April 6, 1998): "After Witt, I don't think you'll see any other FEMA director come in who doesn't already have an emergency response background,".
 The Washington Post reported glowingly August 23, 1998 in; "It Took a County Judge to Bail Out FEMA; James Lee Witt's Arkansas Experience Reshaped Agency and Its Approach to Disaster": "Today, state officials who deal directly with the agency are virtually unanimous in their praise for the agency."
 Lee Helms, director of the Emergency Management Agency for Alabama, which had recently been through devastating tornadoes told the paper:

 "I think there has been a total restoration of FEMA...Witt has cut out the red tape; there's much less bureaucratic nonsense and much more responsiveness to the state's needs.
 As we say in the South, he's got a head full of sense."